MicrosoftDocs/architecture-center/docs/example-scenario/apps/fully-managed-secure-apps-content.md

-This scenario provides an overview of deploying secure applications using the [Azure App Service Environment (.ASE)][intro-to-app-svc-env].
-To restrict application access from the Internet, the Azure Application Gateway service and Web Application Firewall are used.
+This article provides an overview of deploying secure applications using the [Azure App Service Environment][intro-to-app-svc-env].
+To restrict application access from the Internet, the [Azure Application Gateway][docs-appgw] service and [Azure Web Application Firewall][docs-waf] are used.
 This article also provides guidance about continuous integration and continuous deployment (CI/CD) for App Service Environments using Azure DevOps.

 This scenario is commonly deployed in industries such as banking and insurance where customers are conscious of platform-level security in addition to application level security.
 To demonstrate these concepts, we'll use an application that allows users to submit expense reports.